-Event planning can be a bit stressful—you have to coordinate vendors, anticipate issues, and worst of all, what if nobody shows up?
+Event marketing can be a bit stressful—you have to coordinate vendors, anticipate issues, and worst of all, what if nobody shows up?

-You’re not alone in wanting to produce a video for your events.
+You’re not alone in wanting to implement video for your event marketing strategies.
 According to the Eventbrite Pulse Report survey of 2019, 95% of event promoters that used events said it was effective.
 Unfortunately, that same report indicated that 57% of events still aren’t using video content.

 We know can be difficult to know what kind of video you want to produce.
 Should you show clips from last year, or would a talking-head video be better?
 Apart from strategizing what goes in the video, you also need to worry about shooting the footage, editing, finding music, etc.